CMU-Heinz-95702/Project-2-Client-Server/README.md

 ## Project 2 Client-Server Computing

-### Assigned: Monday, February 10, 2025
+### Assigned: Tuesday, September 23, 2025

-### Due: Monday, February 24, 2025, 2:00 PM
+### Due: Tuesday, October 7, 2025, Midnight

 #### Five Tasks

-:checkered_flag: Submit to Canvas a ***single PDF file*** named Your_Last_Name_First_Name_Project2.pdf along with a single zip file containing each of the five IntelliJ projects below (Task 0 through 4).
+:checkered_flag: Using Gradescope, submit each of the five IntelliJ projects below (Task 0 through 4) to Gradescope.

-The single PDF will contain your responses to the questions marked with a checkered flag.
-It is important that you ***clearly label*** each answer with the labels provided below.
-It is also important to ***be prepared*** to demonstrate your working code if we need to verify your submission.
-Be sure to provide your name and email address at the top of the PDF submission.

-The five IntelliJ projects will be submitted as five zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 0, 1, 2, 3, and 4.
-Each IntelliJ project, except Task 1, will contain one client and one server.
-Task 1 will contain one client, one server, and one malicious player in the middle.
-For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

-When all of your work is complete, zip the one PDF and the five project zip files into one big zip file for submission.
-Name this final file your_andrew_id.zip.
+Go to Gradescope, select the correct course and assignment, and upload your .java files only.
+Before submitting, confirm that your files appear correctly in the upload window.
+Do not include any extra files, folders, or zip archives ; only the required Java source files should be submitted.

 ### Learning Objectives: